 The next set of questions on page three is regarding the person's current job and income information.
-At the top it asks if the person is Employed - if "Yes" they start with Question 18.
+At the top it asks if the person is Employed - if "Yes" they start with Question 18 (again).
+If Self-Employed, s/he skips to Question 27.
 If Not Employed - the person starts with Question 28.
-If Self-Employed, he/she skips to Question 27.

-Current Job 1: Questions 18 through 21 asks for information on their current job - the employer name, address, and phone number, the amount of wages/tips before taxes have been taken out, how frequently the person is paid, and the average number of hours worked each week.
+Current Job 1: Questions 18 through 21 ask for information on current job(s) - the employer name, address, and phone number, the amount of wages/tips before taxes have been taken out, how frequently the person is paid, and the average number of hours worked each week.

-Current Job 2: Questions 22 to 25 ask the same questions as for current Job 1, but for any second employer the person may have.
-It also advises applicants that if they have more than 2 jobs, that they should answer these same questions for those jobs on a separate sheet of paper.
+Current Job 2: Questions 22 to 25 ask the same questions as for Job 1, but for any second employer the person may have.
+It also advises applicants that if they have more than 2 jobs, that they should answer these same questions for additional jobs on a separate sheet of paper.
+Write the person's name from Step 1 at the top of the page so if the pages get separated from the application, it can be matched up easily.